awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticloadbalancingv2-loadbalancer-loadbalancerattributes.md

 # Elastic Load Balancing LoadBalancer LoadBalancerAttributes<a name="aws-properties-elasticloadbalancingv2-loadbalancer-loadbalancerattributes"></a>

-`LoadBalancerAttributes` is a property of the [AWS::ElasticLoadBalancingV2::LoadBalancer](aws-resource-elasticloadbalancingv2-loadbalancer.md) resource that configures settings for an Elastic Load Balancing Application load balancer\.
-For more information, see [Load Balancer Attributes](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#load-balancer-attributes) in the *Application Load Balancers Guide*\.
+`LoadBalancerAttributes` is a property of the [AWS::ElasticLoadBalancingV2::LoadBalancer](aws-resource-elasticloadbalancingv2-loadbalancer.md) resource that configures settings for an Elastic Load Balancing Application Load Balancer\.
+For more information, see [Load Balancer Attributes](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#load-balancer-attributes) in the *User Guide for Application Load Balancers*\.

-## Syntax<a name="w4ab1c21c14e1112b5"></a>
+## Syntax<a name="w4ab1c21c10d129c25c16b5"></a>

 ### JSON<a name="aws-properties-elasticloadbalancingv2-loadbalancer-loadbalancerattributes-syntax.json"></a>